 - Butter (sticks so you can measure, if it’s easier)

 - A small amount of mayo (see below for why, and choose another condiment if you’d like)

-Take your mixing bowl and add in 6 tablespoons of grated parmesan, 1 tablespoon of dried dill (I use a bit more; I love dill and wanted to see it in the finished product – feel free to use more), 2 1/2 tablespoons of butter (melted), salt and pepper (eyeball), 1 and 1/2 tablespoons of flour and one egg.
+Take your mixing bowl and add in 6 tablespoons of grated parmesan, 1 tablespoon of dried dill (I use a bit more; I love dill and wanted to see flecks of it in the finished product – feel free to use more), 2 1/2 tablespoons of butter (melted), salt and pepper (eyeball), 1 and 1/2 tablespoons of almond flour and one egg.
 I ended up adding just a bit more flour so, you will check the consistency of the dough to decide if you need more flour or more butter.

 Stir everything together until it comes to a dough.